Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Stealthiness Evaluation

 \section{Stealthiness Evaluation}

 Quantifying image quality is often used for applications where the end user is a human.
-Subjective evaluation is often unsuitable for specific applications due to time constraints or expensive costs.
-This section discusses different state-of-the-art metrics used for quantifying image quality, which we could use for measuring stealthiness.
+Subjective evaluation is commonly unsuitable for specific applications due to time constraints or expensive costs.